Gharana Donga

 The film was released on 29 March 1980; the censor certificate dated 27 March 1980.
-The film which marked the second collaboration of director Rao with Krishna after Bhale Krishnudu turned out to be a superhit at the box office.
+The film, which marked the second collaboration of director Rao with Krishna after Bhale Krishnudu, turned out to be a success at the box office.

 Plot

 Cast

 The cast of the films is as follows.

 Soundtrack

 K. Chakravarthy scored and composed the film's soundtrack with the lyrics penned by Veturi Sundararama Murthy.